jeremj22/cross-reality-app/README.md

 Open the project Unity Editor 2022.3.23f1.
 Restart the project if prompted to by OVRPlugin.

-Once loaded, open the scene in `Assets/Scenes/Desktop Debug.unity`.
+Once loaded, open the scene in `Assets/Scenes/Room Scan.unity`.

 Press the play button with the headset connected to start the app.
 Alternativly deploy to the headset by switching to the Android platform (`File > Build Setting... > Android > Switch Platform`), followed by `Build` or `Build and Run` on the same window.